sarayusoma2812/IPL-Dashboard/README.md

 ## Features:

-i.
-Data Source: Utilized IPL dataset comprising data of 14 years. ii.
-Dashboard Creation: Developed using Microsoft Excel, providing a user-friendly interface for data exploration. iii.
-Interactive Elements: Incorporated slicers to enable users to adjust filters dynamically and obtain customized information based on their preferences. iv.
+a.
+Data Source: Utilized IPL dataset comprising data of 14 years.
+b.
+Dashboard Creation: Developed using Microsoft Excel, providing a user-friendly interface for data exploration.
+c.
+Interactive Elements: Incorporated slicers to enable users to adjust filters dynamically and obtain customized information based on their preferences.
+d.
 Key Performance Indicators (KPIs): Included KPIs highlighting the winner, runner-up, and Man of the Series for the selected season, offering a quick overview of key tournament statistics.

 ## Functionality:

-1. Team Dynamics: Explore team-wise performance metrics, including win-loss ratios, net run rates, and head-to-head records against other franchises.
+a.
+Team Dynamics: Explore team-wise performance metrics, including win-loss ratios, net run rates, and head-to-head records against other franchises.
-2. Match Outcomes: Analyze match results, including margin of victories, batting and bowling highlights, and key moments that influenced the outcome.
+b.
+Match Outcomes: Analyze match results, including margin of victories, batting and bowling highlights, and key moments that influenced the outcome.
-3. Tournament Trends: Identify trends across seasons, such as average scores, venue-wise performance variations, and the impact of toss decisions on match results.
+c.
+Tournament Trends: Identify trends across seasons, such as average scores, venue-wise performance variations, and the impact of toss decisions on match results.

 ## How to Use: